BGforgeNet/bg2-uniqueartifacts/uniqueartifacts/readme.txt

 This mod removes duplicated magical items from the game, ensuring that the party gets only a single copy of each.
 That includes items such as Ring of Fire resistance, Boots of Speed, etc.

-It will work with BG2:ToB or BGT.
+It will work with BG2:ToB, BGT, or BG2:EE.
 Starting a new game is required.
 [Download](#installation)

 - [Detailed description](#detailed-description)
 - [Components](#components)